 Mission Statement: The mission of the Sheriff Al Cannon Detention Center is to serve and protect the Citizens of Charleston County by maintaining secure jail operation and facilities while preserving the rights and dignities of all who are incarcerated.

 Job Description: As a Charleston County Detention Deputy, you will join an outstanding team responsible for protecting the public by providing care and custody of inmates housed within the Sheriff Al Cannon Detention Center.
 This important position will not only enhance your communication, teamwork and interpersonal skills, but, will also give you the opportunity to make a difference in the lives of the detainees and the community.
 As a Detention Deputy, you will have the ability to work on a variety of specialized teams throughout the Detention Center and court system including: Booking, Identification, Classification, Special Operations Group, Transportation, Court Detention, Juvenile Detention Center and Central Control.

-If you have one of the following disqualifiers on the list, you will be removed from the application process.
-If you have any questions, please contact the Recruiter or Human Resources.
+If you have one of the following disqualifiers, you MAY be disqualified from the process.
+If you have questions, please contact the Recruiter or Human Resources.

 There are several ways to join our team of dedicated Detention Deputies.

 The first option is online at ccsojobs.com or clicking the button below.

 The second option is in person at Law Enforcement Center, 3691 Leeds Ave.
 North Charleston, SC 29405.
 You can pick up the application there or print the application below and drop it off.
 The Sheriff's Human Resources office can also be reached at (843)554-2499

 Once you apply, qualified applicants will receive an email or letter in the mail advising of a test date.
 Please make sure your email address and mailing address are up to date so we can ensure you receive your letter.

 If your test date needs to be rescheduled for some reason, please contact the Sheriff's Human Resources office at (843)554-2499.

 Some of the important documentation you will need are listed below:

 The first step following the application in the hiring process is to pass the Nelson Denny Reading Test.

 The Nelson Denny is a two part exam made up of vocabulary and reading passages.